Tony Hall, Baron Hall of Birkenhead: External appointments

 Hall was appointed inaugural chair of the industry-led Creative & Cultural Skills (Sector Skills Councils), a post he held between 2004 and 2009.
 Sector Skills Councils introduced the first formal creative apprenticeships; won government approval to build state-of-the-art facility The Backstage Centre for backstage skills located with the Royal Opera House's production park at High House Purfleet in Thurrock, Essex, and maintain a careers advice and guidance website called "Creative Choices".

 He served as chair of the Music and Dance Scheme Advisory Board, and led a Dance Review for the Department for Education and Skills resulting in an additional £5 million input towards dance education.
 He was a member of the Management Committee of the Clore Leadership Programme until 2011.
 He sat on the Culture and Creative Advisory Forum panel for the Department for Culture, Media and Sport and was chair of the Theatre Royal Stratford East until 2009.

 Hall has been a member of the Regeneration Through Heritage Steering Group, a board member for Race for Opportunity, a board member for Learndirect and Council member of Brunel University.
 Until May 2000 he was chair of the Royal Television Society.
 In April 2007, in the wake of the 2007 Iranian seizure of Royal Navy personnel, he was asked to lead an enquiry into the MOD's media strategy.
 Since 2008, he has served on the board of the British Council.

 In July 2009, at the Mayor of London and HM Government's request, he set up and chaired a board directing the Cultural Olympiad, and also joined the London Organising Committee for the Olympic Games Board.

 Hall has been a Trustee of the Paul Hamlyn Foundation since 2011, and was appointed Deputy Chairman of Channel 4 in 2012, a post he was obliged to relinquish upon becoming Director-General of the BBC.

 On 29 June 2018, Hall was elected as the new President of the European Broadcasting Union (EBU).

 After leaving the BBC in September 2020, it was announced that Hall would chair an independent company producing documentaries, HTYT Stories.

 In January 2022, he was appointed to chair the board of Frontline, a charity whose aim is "helping to keep children free from harm and supporting them to achieve their full potential..".

+In November 2023 he was appointed as the chairman of the board of the City of Birmingham Symphony Orchestra.

+In May 2024 it was announced that he would lead a new body to promote tourism in the Liverpool City Region.